-Trauma & Resilience informed – Group Facilitator Training
+Trauma informed – Group Facilitator Training

-It is designed specifically for facilitators and teachers who run GROUP events and would like to prevent trauma from occurring in their workshops.
+This workshop is designed specifically for facilitators and teachers who run GROUP events and would like to prevent trauma from occurring in their workshops.

 - Are you a workshop facilitator/teacher who offers personal development work, Spiritual Awakening work, Healing work, dance and movement, somatic work, Sacred Sexuality work or Relationship work in a group context ?

 - Do you know what it means to be a ‘trauma-informed’ facilitator and the responsibilities that are held within this role?

 - Have you ever considered whether people who have attended your events may have been traumatised and you didn’t spot it?

 - Are you concerned that you may have unknowingly traumatised people and wondering how you could prevent this going forwards ?

 - Have you done any kind of training in being trauma-informed in the context of group settings ?